KelvinMartinez2014/Hello_World/Master Project Development Plan.md

 Due Date: February 15, 2019
 Goal: Conceptual Design and Development Plan

-1. Team/App Name and Concept - Select a Project Manager (PM) should by done beetween February , 2019 and February , 2019.
+1. Team/App Name and Concept - Select a Project Manager (PM) should by done between February 10, 2019 and February 15, 2019.

-2. Written Intellectual Property Agreement should by done beetween February , 2019 and February , 2019.
+2. Written Intellectual Property Agreement should by done between February 10, 2019 and February 13, 2019.

-3. Selected Development Framework should by done beetween February , 2019 and February , 2019.
+3. Selected Development Framework should by done between February 12, 2019 and February 14, 2019.

-4. Complete ER Diagram should by done beetween February , 2019 and February , 2019.
+4. Complete ER Diagram should by done between February 10, 2019 and February 14, 2019.

-5. Requirements Definition Document should by done beetween February , 2019 and February , 2019.
+5. Requirements Definition Document should by done between February 10, 2019 and February 12, 2019.

-6. Github account - With project repository created and initial commit with the Hello World app should by done beetween February , 2019 and February , 2019.
+6. GitHub account - With project repository created and initial commit with the Hello World app should by done between February 10, 2019 and February 14, 2019.

-7. Working IDE Environment on every team member workstation with Hello World app running and connected to teams GitHub repository should by done beetween February , 2019 and February , 2019.
+7. Working IDE Environment on every team member workstation with Hello World app running and connected to teams GitHub repository should by done between February 10, 2019 and February 11, 2019.

-8. Master Project Development Plan. mapped to requirements definition document should by done beetween February , 2019 and February , 2019.
+8. Master Project Development Plan. mapped to requirements definition document should by done between February 10, 2019 and February 14, 2019.

 ## Plans for Sprint 1:

 Due date March 1, 2019